michael-black/michael-black.github.io/index.md

 <h4>About</h4>

 I am a Ph.D. candidate in the Department of Agricultural Economics at Texas A&M University.
-I am a trained applied micro-economist with specializations in choice and causal modeling.
+I am an applied micro-economist with specializations in choice and causal modeling.
 My dissertation is focused on non-market valuation, which is a way to use observed behavior to estimate the "price" of things that are not traded in traditional markets.
 Prior to graduate studies, I was a strategy consultant with the Mahindra Group in Mumbai, India, and completed a B.S. degree in natural resource management from Cornell University in Ithaca, New York.
 I am originally from the Ozark mountains in northwest Arkansas.

 [Academic C.V.]({{ BASE_PATH }}/assets/BlackCV.pdf)